andim53/GithubTest/README.md

-# New branch
+# Making changes for draft pull request
-This is a new branch in github.
+This is a new branch in github for draft pull request.